YakinRubaiat/yakinrubaiat.github.io/_posts/2025-04-20-micro-intelligent.md

 Building this MI ecosystem requires tackling significant challenges in coordination, communication, and standardization.
 But the potential rewards – robust, scalable, efficient, adaptable, and potentially more explainable and safer AI – make it a direction worthy of intense focus.

 The future of artificial intelligence may not belong to one giant, inscrutable brain after all.
 Instead, it might emerge from the intricate dance of countless smaller, smarter, interconnected components working in concert.
 It's a future that is not only potentially more achievable but also more democratic, sustainable, and aligned with a world that thrives on diversity and collaboration.
 The most powerful intelligence might not be the biggest, but the best connected.

+## Update:

+1. I think the way we publish papers and view problems from different angles is key to advancing research.
+If only a few labs published their results, it wouldn't create enough diversity or spark the chain reaction of ideas needed to drive innovation forward.

 ## Source: